kopycat

 • Cross-platform.
 Kopycat uses JVM as a backend and can be run on Windows, Linux and OSX.

 • One-to-one correspondence.
-Virtual platform representation is identical to block diagram.
+Virtual platform representation is identical to the diagram of emulating device.

 • User-level mode.
 Can emulate a standalone ELF-file without full system emulation.